MicroTangents/sql-mustache/README.md

 # SQL Mustache

-This work was inspired by the excellent [Mustache](https://mustache.github.io/) templating system by Chris Wanstrath and other contributors which in turn was inspired by [ctemplate](http://goog-ctemplate.sourceforge.net/)).
+This work was inspired by the [Mustache](https://mustache.github.io/) templating system by Chris Wanstrath and other contributors which in turn was inspired by [ctemplate](http://goog-ctemplate.sourceforge.net/)).

 This particular project is built to work with SQL Server 2016 or higher.

-This is a "logic-less" simple templating system that allows templates to be stored in whatever manner makes sense.
+This is a "logic-less" simple templating system that allows templates to be stored in whatever manner makes sense (tables, in code, config files, or whatever).

 It can be used for pretty much anything that demands a template.